aaronparker/vcredist/README.md

     .\Install-VisualCRedistributables.ps1 -Xml ".\VisualCRedistributables.xml" -Install:$True

 The Redistributables will installed in the order specified in the XML file.

+### CreateCMApp
+This Switch Parameter allows for automatic creation of Application Containers in Configuration Manager with a single Deployment Type containing the downloaded EXE file.

+### SMSSiteCode
+Specify the Configuration Manager SIte you would like the application packages to.
+If this parameter is in use you will need to select a UNC Path for the download.
+Otherwise the Deployment Type Creation will fail.

 ## Results
 Here is an example of the end result with the Redistributables installed.
 Note that 2015 and 2017 are the same major version (14.x), so once 2017 is installed, 2015 will not be displayed in the programs list.